SLAM-Supported Self-Training for 6D Object Pose Estimation: Related Work

-Semi- and self-supervised methods are developed to also exploit unlabeled real images to mitigate the lack of data.
-These methods typically train the model on synthetic data in a supervised manner and improve its performance on real images by semi- or self-supervised learning \cite{zeng2017multi, li2020robust, wang2020self6d, manhardt2020cps++, sock2020introducing, yang2021dsc, yang2021self, zhou2021semi}.
-Many recent methods leverage differentiable rendering to develop end-to-end self-supervised pose estimation models, by encouraging similarity between real images and images rendered with estimated poses \cite{wang2020self6d, manhardt2020cps++, sock2020introducing, yang2021dsc}.
-Despite their success, the methods are not designed to leverage the video streams collected during robot tasks.
+Semi- and self-supervised methods exploit unlabeled real images to mitigate the lack of data.
+They typically train the pose prediction model on synthetic data in a supervised manner and improve its performance on real images by semi- or self-supervised learning \cite{zeng2017multi, li2020robust, wang2020self6d, manhardt2020cps++, sock2020introducing, yang2021dsc, yang2021self, zhou2021semi}.
+Many recent methods leverage differentiable rendering to develop end-to-end self-supervised pose estimators, by encouraging similarity between real images and images rendered with estimated poses \cite{wang2020self6d, manhardt2020cps++, sock2020introducing, yang2021dsc}.
+However, most of the methods are not leveraging the spatial-temporal continuity of the robot-collected image streams.
 Deng \emph{et al.} \cite{deng2020self}, instead, collect RGB-D image streams with a robot arm during object manipulation for self-training.
 They use a pose initialization module to obtain accurate pose estimates in the first frame, and use motion priors from forward kinematics and a particle filter \cite{deng2019poserbpf} to propagate the pose estimates forward in time.

 We propose to collect and pseudo-label RGB images during robot navigation.
 Instead of frame-to-frame pose tracking, we directly estimate the 3D scene geometry which requires no accurate first-frame object poses or high-precision motion priors.
 We use only RGB cameras and optionally other odometric sensors, which are mostly available on a robot platform, for data collection and self-training.